 Teaching International Law through History

 The literature selected for the topic of teaching international law through history spans most of the 20th century.
-The citations have been selected because they reflect a historically determined attitude towards teaching international law.
-Gregory 1907 writes energetically about the United States assuming a pivotal role in the discipline to mirror its new position of strength in international relations.
-Whittuck 1917 is a highly engaging article written towards the end of the First World War; he sets out where in the UK and the Empire international law is being taught and is at pains to compare the salaries of professors at British universities.
-The post-World War II reconstruction spirit is detectable in Franklin 1952, in which he calls for more teaching to produce more professionals who maintain peace through international law.
+The citations relate to the particular historical context in which they were written, reflecting changing attitudes towards teaching international law.
+Included are contributions to the topic written at the turn of the century, during World War I, World War II, the post war reconstruction period, the Vietnam War, the deterioration of international relations and its reinvigoration following the end of the Cold War.
+Gregory 1907 energetically discusses the United States assuming a pivotal role in the discipline to mirror its new position of strength in international relations.
+Whittuck 1917 is a highly engaging article written towards the end of the First World War; the author sets out where in the UK and the Empire international law is being taught and is at pains to compare the salaries of professors at British universities.
+The post-World War II reconstruction spirit is detectable in Franklin 1952, which calls for more teaching to produce more professionals who maintain peace through international law.
 A similar concern, albeit from the view of an ICJ judge and therefore concerned with meeting the demands of the new United Nations, is presented by McNair 1952.
-Falk 1967 is not only of interest as it shows the very long career of this eminent international lawyer, but also because of the rebellious spirit of the 1960s: He uses the Vietnam War as a case study to position himself against government lawyers.
+Falk 1967 is not only of interest as it shows the very long career of this eminent international lawyer, but also because of the rebellious spirit of the 1960s: It uses the Vietnam War as a case study to position himself against government lawyers.
 Wetter 1980 discusses the emergence of an interconnectedness of economy, transport and technology which will later be described as globalization.
 Higgins 1983 is a book review of Myers McDougal’s textbook and picks up on one of the notable changes in teaching international law of the time, namely a fracturing of schools of thought.
-Portraying the continued sense of marginalisation of international lawyers in the 1980s, Reisman is concerned about international law’s status as a ‘boutique course’.
+Portraying the continued sense of marginalisation of international lawyers in the 1980s, Reisman 1986 is concerned about international law’s status as a ‘boutique course’.
 Just seven years later, the tone has changed with Gamble 1993 being typical of the 1990s exuberance about international law.

 Falk, Richard A. “New Approaches to the Study of International Law.”
 American Journal of International Law 61 (1967): 477-495.